Ledger Management

 Transactions

 Transactions record financial activities within an entity.
-Each transaction represents a financial event such as a sale, purchase, payment, or receipt.
+Each transaction represents a financial event using double-entry accounting principles with debit and credit accounts.

 Adding Transactions